MaShisongLab/ModuleEnrichmentAnalysis/README.md

 - [References](#References)

 ## Install
-This algorithm works in R. Copy the file `EnrichmentAnalysis.R` to your R working folder, and source the file in R and start using it.
+This algorithm works in R. Copy the file `ModuleEnrichmentAnalysis.R` to your R working folder, source the file in R, and start using it.

 ## Usage